Miami-Dade, Broward County Public Schools To Continue Free Summer Food Distribution

 In Broward, public schools will continue to offer free curbside ‘Grab-and-Go Summer Meals’ for all children in the community 18 years of age or younger.

-School officials said the ‘Summer Grab-and-Go’ distribution starts June 15.MORE NEWS: Attention, Hotel Operators, AAA To Conduct Annual Anonymous Cleanliness Inspections
+School officials said the ‘Summer Grab-and-Go’ distribution starts June 15.MORE NEWS: South Florida’s Steamy Weather Might Help Suppress COVID Spread During Summertime

 For more information on food distribution locations, dates and time, go to browardschools.com/food-service.